Mayer Brown International LLP

 I think my application was successful because I was incredibly specific.
 I referred by name to the Mayer Brown lawyers I had met at law fairs and described the different events I had been to and the positive impressions they had given me.
 This demonstrated an effort and commitment that other applicants may not have put in.

 Which departments did you train in?

-I first sat in construction litigation before working in our corporate & securities department during my second seat.
+I first sat in construction litigation before working in our corporate and securities department during my second seat.
 My third seat was in Hong Kong on an international client secondment with Moody's Investment Services, which was an amazing experience.
-Mayer Brown offers a wide range of client secondments both internationally and domestically, which each trainee is encouraged to take advantage of.
+Mayer Brown offers a wide range of client secondments, which each trainee is encouraged to take advantage of.
 My final seat on return from Hong Kong was in our tax team.